 This guide is intended for students and researchers studying the law and legal system of Australia at the University of Oxford, although students and researchers from any field may find it useful.

 Use this guide to find out about sources and commentary for Australian law, including ebooks, ejournals, and databases.

-The current collection of monographs examining Australian law are included in the subject arrangement of commentary on Level 2, in the shelf mark range K - KN.
+The current collection of books examining Australian law are included in the subject arrangement of books on Level 2 of the Bodleian Law Library, in the shelf mark range KB to KN.
 For more information, see the page Law books in this guide.

-SOLO is the online Union catalogue to discover Law Bod's collections:
+SOLO is the online catalogue to discover the Law Bod's collections: